sciencePeptideDeck

 What are the kidney toxicity risks with Adipotide?

 Primate research identified renal tubular injury in animals treated at research doses, evidenced by elevated creatinine and structural kidney changes.
-The toxicity appeared reversible upon stopping treatment in monitored animals.
+The toxicity appeared reversible upon stopping treatment.
 However, the full mechanism, dose-response relationship, and long-term kidney implications have not been thoroughly characterized — this is the primary safety concern that halted clinical development.

 Why was Adipotide's development discontinued?